-The Emergency Telephone System Board of DuPage ["DuPage ETSB"] is an emergency telephone system board established pursuant to Section 15.4 of the Local Government Emergency Telephone System Act, 50 ILCS 750/15.4 According to County Ordinance OEX-003B-89, DuPage ETSB consists of the following ten (10) voting members: Two representatives from The DuPage County Board one of whom is the Chairman, two DuPage Mayors and Managers Conference representatives, one DuPage County Fire Chief's Association, one DuPage Chief of Police Association, one DuPage County Sheriff’s Office, one DuPage Public Safety Communications [DU-COMM], one Emergency Services representative, and a DuPage County Citizen.
+The Emergency Telephone System Board of DuPage ["DuPage ETSB"] is an emergency telephone system board established pursuant to Section 15.4 of the Local Government Emergency Telephone System Act, 50 ILCS 750/15.4 According to County Ordinance OEX-003B-89, DuPage ETSB consists of the following twelve (12) voting members: Three representatives from The DuPage County Board one of whom is the Chairman, two DuPage Mayors and Managers Conference representatives, one DuPage County Fire Chief's Association, one DuPage Chief of Police Association, one DuPage County Sheriff’s Office, one DuPage Public Safety Communications [DU-COMM], one Addison Consolidated Dispatch Center (ACDC), one Emergency Services representative, and a DuPage County Citizen.

 ETS Board Members

 |Mr. Sean Noonan, Chairman||DuPage County Board Representative, District 2|

 |Mr. Mark Franz, Vice-Chairman||DuPage Mayors & Managers Conference Representative, Village of Glen Ellyn|

 |Deputy Chief James Connolly ||DuPage County Fire Chiefs Association Representative, Westmont Fire Department |

 |Mr. Grant Eckhoff ||DuPage County Board Representative, District 4 |

 |Chief James Kruger, Jr.||DuPage Chiefs of Police Association Representative, Village of Oak Brook|